 Ball valves having three or four ways and an L to T-shaped hole in the center are multi-port ball valves.
 T valves link any two ports, whereas the L valve connects the central port to the side ports.
 The inlet is orthogonal to the outflow plane in a multi-port ball valve.
 The X port on 4-way ball valves is a 2L-shaped opening in the ball.

 Types of the ball valve based on the material used:

-In this section, we will cover the types of ball valves based on material.
+This section will cover the types of ball valves based on material.

-Polyvinyl Chloride ( PVC )is a kind of plastic used to make PVC ball valves.
+Polyvinyl Chloride ( PVC )is a plastic used to make PVC ball valves.
 One of its benefits is that they are flexible and smooth.
 It allows ball valve parts to move more.
 It’s best suited to low-pressure applications.